cjalanano-dev/cjalanano-dev/README.md

 </p>

 ## 📚 Education
+Studied IT in Mobile App and Web Development during Senior High School in STI College San Pablo. <br>
 Currently studying Computer Science at LSPU - San Pablo City Campus.

 ## 💡 What I'm Working On